Luligu/matterbridge/README.md

 It allows you to have all your Matter devices up and running in a couple of minutes without having to deal with the pairing process of each single device.

-The developer just focuses on the device development.
+The developer just focuses on the device development extending the provided classes.

-You just pair Matterbridge once, and it will load all your registered plugins.
+Just pair Matterbridge once, and it will load all your registered plugins.

 This project aims to allow the porting of homebridge plugins to matterbridge plugins without recoding everything.